noahgift/Python-MLOps-Cookbook/README.md

 ### CLI Tools

-There are two cli tools.
+There are two CLI tools.
 First, the main `cli.py` is the endpoint that serves out predictions.
 To predict the height of an MLB player you use the following: ` ./cli.py --weight 180`

 ![predict-height-weight](https://user-images.githubusercontent.com/58792/110970118-6c5e1380-8327-11eb-95b2-aeba679c0270.png)

-The second cli tool is `utilscli.py` and this perform model retraining, and could serve as the entry point to do more things.
+The second cli tool is `utilscli.py', and this performs model retraining, and could serve as the entry point to do more things.
 For example, this version doesn't change the default `model_name`, but you could add that as an option by forking this repo.

 `./utilscli.py retrain --tsize 0.4`